University endorsement required. See How to Apply below for more details.

 Students are strongly encouraged to contact UREP as soon as you are considering applying for Rhodes.
 Fellowships advisors will provide program expertise and step-by-step advice to assist you with preparing your application.
 Please note: in accordance with Rhodes Scholarship requirements, you may not receive feedback on your personal statement from anyone.
 For more information on the application process and components, visit the Rhodes Scholarship website.

-Submit an Intent to Apply Form Deadline: May 15
+Step 2: Submit an Intent to Apply Form

 Qualified students who submit an Intent to Apply form by May 15 each year can work closely with a Fellowships Advisor and experienced Drexel faculty/staff, who can help the candidate clarify goals and values, provide program expertise, and contribute to the draft of the letter of endorsement on behalf of the University.